didip/tollbooth/README.md

 ## Versions

-**v1.0.0:** This version maintains the old API but all of the thirdparty modules are moved to their own repo.
+**v1.0.0:** This version maintains the old API but all the thirdparty modules are moved to their own repo.

-**v2.x.x:** Brand new API for the sake of code cleanup, thread safety, & auto-expiring data structures.
+**v2.x.x:** Brand-new API for the sake of code cleanup, thread safety, & auto-expiring data structures.

 **v3.x.x:** Apparently we have been using golang.org/x/time/rate incorrectly.
 See issue #48.
-It always limit X number per 1 second.
+It always limits X number per 1 second.
 The time duration is not changeable, so it does not make sense to pass TTL to tollbooth.

 **v4.x.x:** Float64 for max requests per second